Non-relativistic regime and topology: topological term in the Einstein equation: Spatial metric at the limit and existence of the Galilean vector

 From the general form of the physical spatial Ricci curvature~\eqref{eq::Sol_R_ij} (depending on the guess~\eqref{eq::cond_sol_R=R}) and with~\eqref{eq::gtf}, we see that imposing the physical spatial curvature to be only trace (i.e. $\hat\CR_{ij} \propto \hat h_{ij}$) leads to $A_{ij} = 0$, and $\partial_{t|_G} \hat h_{ij} \propto \bar h_{ij} \propto \hat h_{ij}$.
 Therefore, we have the following property:

 That is: an isotropic spatial curvature implies an isotropic expansion.
 It is however not yet clear whether or not the reverse property is true.\saut

-\remark{We expect that the general solution of equation~\eqref{eq::R_ij=barR_ij} would rather constrain $\Xi_{ij}$ to be only harmonic, i.e. $\hat\Delta \Xi_{ij} = 0$, instead of gradient free.
-Indeed, being harmonic is the expected condition for a tensor representing global anisotropic expansion.}
+\begin{remark}{We expect that the general solution of equation~\eqref{eq::R_ij=barR_ij} would rather constrain $\Xi_{ij}$ to be only harmonic, i.e. $\hat\Delta \Xi_{ij} = 0$, instead of gradient free.
+Indeed, being traceless-transverse and harmonic is the expected condition for a tensor representing global anisotropic expansion.} \end{remark}

-\subsection{Vorticity of $\T G$}
+\subsection{Vorticity of $G^\mu$}

 From the Galilean limit, the vector $\T B$ present in the first order of $\accl{g}^{\alpha\beta}$ is irrotational with respect to the Galilean structure.
 Using relation~\eqref{eqapp::dif_omega} for the difference between two vorticity tensors, this implies that $\TT{\Omega}{G}^{ij} = \hat D^{[i}w^{j]}$ where $\T w = \T G - \T B$ is a spatial vector.
 Then using $\hat R_{\mu\nu}\hat h^{\mu\alpha}G^\nu = 0$, which results from~\eqref{eq::Limit_Mod_E}, we obtain